ElektraInitiative/libelektra/src/plugins/crypto/README.md

 The path to the gpg binary can be specified in

-	/crypto/gpg
+	/gpg/bin

-The GPG recipient keys can be specified as `/crypto/key` directly.
+The GPG recipient keys can be specified as `/gpg/key` directly.
 If you want to use more than one key, just enumerate like:

-	/crypto/key/#0
-	/crypto/key/#1
+	/gpg/key/#0
+	/gpg/key/#1

+If more than one key is defined, every owner of the corresponding private key can decrypt the values of the backend.
+This might be useful if applications run with their own user but the administrator has to update the configuration.
+The administrator then only needs the public key of the application user in her keyring, set the values and the application will be able to decrypt the values.

 ### Cryptographic Operations ###